UPPMAX/R-matlab-julia-HPC/docs/matlab/jobsMatlabGui.rst

 .. questions::

-   - What is a batch job?
-   - How to make a batch for MATLAB?
+   - How does MATLAB interact with SLURM?

 .. objectives::

-   - Understand and use the Slurm scheduler
+   - Understand and use the Slurm scheduler in MATLAB
    - Start batch jobs from MATLAB Graphical User Interface (GUI)
    - Try example